rradz/testy/README.md

 I tried to make the code as readable as possible. but there are a few harder parts.
 If you got any questions, feel free to ping me.

 ## Kudos
-Thanks to Benjamin Tan for his article from 2014 that showed me how to actually start with this back in 2015(link[https://benjamintan.io/blog/2014/02/12/phoenix-elixir-web-framework-and-websockets/]).
-And thanks to Elixir and Phoenix teams, I learned a lot from both your excellent tutorials and reading your code.
+Thanks to Benjamin Tan for his (article)[https://benjamintan.io/blog/2014/02/12/phoenix-elixir-web-framework-and-websockets/] from 2014 that showed me how to actually start with this back in 2015.
+Big thanks to Elixir and Phoenix teams, I learned a lot from both your excellent tutorials/documentation and reading your code.